browserengineering/book/book/animations.md

 implements.
 Or on mobile, a touch interaction often causes a "fling" scroll according to a physics-based model of scroll momentum with friction.
-Implement the [`scroll-behavior`][scroll-behavior] CSS property on the `<body>` element, and use it to cause animated scroll in `handle_down`, by delegating scroll to a main thread animation.[^main-thread-scroll] You'll need to implement a new `ScrollAnimation` class and some logic in `run_animation_frame`.
+Implement the [`scroll-behavior`][scroll-behavior] CSS property on the `<body>` element, and use it to trigger animated scroll in `handle_down`, by delegating scroll to a main thread animation.[^main-thread-scroll] You'll need to implement a new `ScrollAnimation` class and some logic in `run_animation_frame`.
 Scrolling in the [transform transition](examples/example13-transform-transition.html)